nucleus-network/missioninfo/README.md

   <li>Get involved with the Mission:Information project more generally.
 See below for more details!</li>
   </ul>

-### What are some ways to get involved and learn more about Mission:Information?
+### What else is going on with Mission:Information?
 <p>This open-source curriculum project is hopefully the start of something bigger.
 These three lessons serve as a foundation to help teens develop media and web literacy skills, but there is a lot of room to grow.
 Here are some ways to get involved.</p>
 <ul>
 <li>Remix, and adapt this project to use with your learners</li>